Dhirajsharmain/LinkedList/README.md

 - Search LinkedList to get Node with key value 30
 - Then Insert 40 to 30
 - Final Sequence: 56->30->40->70

+**UC9-SearchByValueAndDelete**

+Description : Ability to delete 40 from the Linked List sequence of 56->30->40->70 and show the size of LinkedList is 3
+- Write Junit Test Case as demonstrated in class
+- Search LinkedList to find node with key value 40
+- Delete the node
+- Implement size() and show the Linked List size is 3
+- Final Sequence: 56->30->70